Geographic groups

 Historic Iris Group

-A recently formed British Iris Society Group for the increasing number of members who have an interest in the historic forms of irises, both bearded and beardless.
+A recently formed British Iris Society sub-group for the increasing number of members who have an interest in the historic forms of irises, both bearded and beardless.
 We have a number of members who hold personal or national collections of historic irises and who are always willing to share their knowledge on growing the older varieties.
 Informative newsletters are e-mailed out periodically to members and check out our facebook page, BIS Historic Iris Group, where historic iris enthusiasts from all around the world share their experiences and knowledge.

 Membership of the group is open and free for all BIS members, for further information or to register as a member of the group send your details to;